-Mr. Davidson, Senior Vice President and Executive Portfolio Manager, has been a member of the team that manages the fund since 2016.
-He joined American Century Investments in 1993 as a portfolio manager.
-He has a bachelor's degree in finance and an MBA from Illinois State University.
-He is a CFA charterholder.
+Dr. Long, Vice President, Portfolio Manager and Senior Quantitative Analyst, has been a member of the team that manages the fund since joining American Century Investments as a quantitative analyst in 2005.
+She became a senior quantitative analyst in 2007, a vice president and senior quantitative analyst in 2012, and a portfolio manager in 2013.
+She has a bachelor's degree in finance from Beijing University, and a Ph.D. in accounting from Stanford University.
+She is a CFA charterholder.